bregman-arie/devops-exercises/README.md

 <details>
 <summary>What use cases exist for running multiple containers in a single pod?</summary><br><b>

-A web application with separate (= in their own containers) logging and monitoring components/adapters.
+A web application with separate (= in their own containers) logging and monitoring components/adapters is one examples.<br>
+A CI/CD pipeline (using Tekton for example) can run multiple containers in one Pod if a Task contains multiple commands.
 </b></details>

 <details>